mou3ananya/avsdcmp_3v3/README.md

 ### Waveform Analysis of Comparator circuit

 ```
 Open the comparator.cir file.
-Here the difference between 2 i/p signals is 0.5mV.
+Here the difference between 2 i/p signals which that IP can detect is 0.5mV.
 You can take any other combinations for i/p voltages also by entering the i/p signals as shown in the image below.

 ```

  <p align="center">